hugoescalpelo/assignment/deepface/deepface-testing.md

 user
 ├── database
 │   ├── Alice
-│   │   ├── Alice1.jpg
+│   │   ├── img01.jpg
-│   │   ├── Alice2.jpg
+│   │   ├── img02.jpg
 │   ├── Bob
-│   │   ├── Bob.jpg
+│   │   ├── img01.jpg
 ```
-Images can be provided in many resolutions and extensions.
+Images can be provided in many resolutions and extensions, but is recomended all to have jpg extension so the main app simplifies.
 This library does al preprocessing as stated in [this linked](https://sefiks.com/2020/05/01/a-gentle-introduction-to-face-recognition-in-deep-learning/) official article.

 You need to update the value of *img_path* and *db_path* variables to the path of the image to be compared and the facial database in this repository in your system, since relative directories are not implemented and different systems may use diferent directory structure.